 Many preppers believe that when SHTF it will be a natural disaster such as a tsunami, a super volcano eruption at Yellowstone, an asteroid or solar flare.
 Other preppers insist that the SHTF event that is coming will be man-made and will be the result of an economic collapse or nuclear war.
 Still, others insist that you cannot predict these events and therefore planning for everyday type emergencies, random acts of violence, and anticipated natural disasters common in your area is all you can do.

 Regardless of how it happens, it’s critical that you know what to do immediately after SHTF.
 So, in this article we’ll give you some general steps to follow as an outline of how to prepare for any crisis situation whether large or small.

 Stay Calm and Get Away from Immediate Danger

 The key thing to do immediately after SHTF is to remain calm and get away from the immediate danger.
-Whether the danger is a school shooter, a multi-car pileup on an icy highway, a random bomb that exploded in a shopping plaza, or a natural disaster, finding a temporary safe spot is the priority.
+Whether the danger is a school shooter, a multi-car pileup on an icy highway, or a natural disaster, finding a temporary safe spot is the priority.